 My journey is a different story than what you’re used to reading in this industry.
 I have not always loved fitness.
-In fact, I used to hate it and be very, very average at it and I nearly punted fitness for good for the #SundayFunday life before my journey ever started.
+In fact, I used to hate it and be very, very average at it.
+Ask my college strength coach.
+After college, I nearly punted fitness for good for the #SundayFunday life, before my journey that brought me to your iPhone ever started.

 Let me spin you a little yarn here, as I take you through it all.